-I started laying my stone right in front of the step and retaining wall.
-I kept a small bucket of HBP with a plastic scoop by my side so I could fill in where the screed was.
-I also had a small level so I could ensure that everything was still flat before placing the stones.
+I started laying stone in front of the step and retaining wall.
+That small bucket is to hold HPB and a plastic scoop so I can fill in the gaps from the metal screen rails.
+I also have a small level so I can ensure everything is still flat before placing the stones.

 Once all the pavers are laid, wash them down and let them thoroughly dry before applying polymeric sand.
 Polymeric sand should be swept into the spaces and lightly misted to allow it to set.
 It’s a great product; it will repel ants and prevent weeds from growing between your beautiful pavers.
-Check out this Unilock video to learn more about polymeric sand – and no, I don’t have an affiliation with the company 🙂
+Check out this Unilock video to learn more about polymeric sand.

 Using Polymeric Sand

 Some words of caution when using polymeric sand with travertine pavers: our pavers happened to be ‘unfilled’ and in their natural state… meaning that any natural imperfections, pits and holes on the surface were not filled in.
-We personally love the rustic look of them, but when you add polymeric sand, keep in mind that it will settle in these crevices and may become noticeable.
+We personally love that rustic look, but when you add polymeric sand, keep in mind that it will settle in these crevices and be noticeable.

-There are two common sense solutions to this dilemma: buy filled travertine pavers instead or make sure the colour of your polymeric sand is as close match to your travertine pavers as possible.
+There are two common sense solutions to this dilemma: buy filled travertine pavers in the first place or make sure the colour of your polymeric sand is as close match to your travertine pavers as possible.

-You’ll find more information on using polymeric sand to resend a walkway here.
+You’ll find more information on using polymeric sand to resand a walkway here.

-Once the patio and garden was done, we completed a rock garden to fill in the left corner of the yard.
+Once the patio and garden was done, we completed a rock garden to fill in this corner of the yard.

-By the way, in case you’re thinking we must have had a rugged vehicle of some kind all lined up and ready to transport our MANY MANY rock purchases home with us, below is the actual car we used to schlep every piece of rock and flagstone home.
+By the way, in case you’re thinking we must have a rugged vehicle ready to transport our MANY MANY rock purchases home with us, below is the actual car we used to schlep every piece of rock and flagstone home.
 It’s literally being held together by duct tape!
 But that’s a whole other story!